-Half termly phoneme assessments in phases links to Collins BIG CAT and are completed at the same time with the child: the pupil looks at the screen and the adult clicks correct, and highlights the Collins BIG CAT teacher assessment sheet.
-Half termly screening checks are carried out via phonics tracker to assess and generate homework for pupils.
-Segmenting and blending assessments are only carried out using Collins BIG CAT, after the testing of phonemes.
+Half termly phoneme assessments in phases links to Little Wandle and are completed at the same time with the child: the pupil looks at the screen and the adult will record the data on the teacher assessment sheet, which will later be uploaded onto the online tracker.
+Half termly screening checks are carried out to assess and generate homework for pupils.
+For pupils' that are new to the school, they will complete the Little Wandle Placement assessment to generate a report on their starting point and any gaps identified.